shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 15: Graphs/Step 15.5: Minimum Spanning Tree and Disjoint Set/Number of Islands II.md

 # Number of Islands II

 - https://www.codingninjas.com/studio/problems/largest-island_840701
+- my understanding - main challenge is maintaining a "count on the fly" of the number of components in a dsu
 - represent every cell as a node in the dsu
 - formula - (row number * total columns) + column number
 - every time we add a node, we first mark it as visited